versia-pub/server/docs/api/index.md

-# Lysand API Documentation
+# Versia Server API Documentation

-The Lysand API strictly follows the latest available Mastodon API version (Glitch-Soc version).
-This means that the Lysand API is a superset of the Mastodon API, with additional endpoints and features.
+The Versia Server API strictly follows the latest available Mastodon API version (Glitch-Soc version).
+This means that the Versia Server API is a superset of the Mastodon API, with additional endpoints and features.

 Some more information about the Mastodon API can be found in the [Mastodon API documentation](https://docs.joinmastodon.org/api/).